Rollin' (Brave Girls song)

 "Rollin' (Korean: 롤린) is a song by South Korean girl group Brave Girls.
 It was released on March 7, 2017, as the lead single from the EP of the same name.
 Written by Brave Brothers, Two Champ, and Chakun, the song has been characterized as a dance-pop track that incorporates elements of tropical house.
 A rearranged version of the song titled "Rollin' (New Version)" was released on August 11, 2018, as a thank-you to the group's fans for their support of the original version.

 A sleeper hit, "Rollin initially failed to chart in South Korea following its release.
 Four years later, the song experienced a sudden surge in popularity when a compilation video of Brave Girls performing it for the South Korean military went viral in the country in February 2021.
 It soon became a nationwide hit, and achieved number one on both the Gaon Digital Chart and the K-pop Hot 100, where it remained for five and six non-consecutive weeks respectively.

 Release and promotion

-"Rollin was originally released on March 7, 2017, as the title track and lead single from Brave Girls' fourth mini album Rollin'.
+"Rollin was originally released on March 7, 2017, as the title track and lead single from Brave Girls' fourth extended play Rollin'.
 The group began promotional activities for the song later that day with their first domestic television music show performance on SBS MTV's The Show, followed by appearances on MBC Music's Show Champion on March 8, Mnet's M Countdown on March 9, SBS's Inkigayo on March 12, and KBS2's Music Bank on March 24.
 On August 11, 2018, the group released "Rollin' (New Version)", a rearranged version of the song, as a gift to fans for their passionate support of the song over the course of the previous year and a half.

 In March 2021, in response to the song's surge in popularity after going viral, Brave Girls resumed promotions for the song.